abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 missed his shot and still had some major defilements to work with, and that’s what he put his energy into working with.

-Q: Would you explain, in English, the Pali blessings you chant after the meal offering?
+Q: Would you explain the meaning of the Pali blessings you chant after the meal offering?
 I can’t remember the whole translation but remember that it is very beautiful and complements the concept of mettā.